mathesar-foundation/mathesar/docs/docs/user-guide/permissions.md

 ### On the Server

 These configurations affect the underlying PostgreSQL server where your database lives.
-Changes to these configurations will be reflected in all databases on the server.

 - **Roles**: Here you can manage roles available on the server, defining their inheritance, creating new roles, or deleting existing ones.

+!!! note
+    Changes to this configuration will be reflected in all databases on the server.

 ### Role Configuration

 In the **Role Configuration** section, all [LOGIN roles](https://www.postgresql.org/docs/current/role-attributes.html#ROLE-ATTRIBUTES) that exist on the server are listed.
 These roles can then be assigned to collaborators once configured.
 A configured role has a password set.

-- **Password Management**: For each role, you can configure or change the password directly within Mathesar.
+- **Configure Password**: For each role, you can configure or change the password directly within Mathesar.
-- **Remove Role Configuration**: You can remove role configurations from Mathesar as needed.
-This only removes the credentials, not the role from the server.
+- **Remove Role**: You can remove role configurations from Mathesar as needed.
+This only removes the configured credentials (password), not the role from the server.

 ### Collaborators

-Collaborators are users who have been added to work on a database.
+Collaborators are existing Mathesar users who have been added to work on a database.
 Each collaborator is assigned a PostgreSQL LOGIN role that dictates their level of access to the database and its objects (schemas, tables, etc.).

-- **Add Collaborators**: In the **Collaborators** section, you can add new users as collaborators to the database.
+- **Add Collaborators**: In the **Collaborators** section, you can add existing Mathesar users as collaborators to the database.
 When adding a collaborator, you assign them one of the roles that have been configured in Mathesar.

-- **Remove Collaborators**: You can remove collaborators if they no longer require access to the database.
-The Mathesar user will still exist and you can add them back as a collaborator at a later time.
+- **Remove Collaborator**: You can remove a collaborator if they no longer require access to the database.
+The Mathesar user will still exist, and you can add them back as a collaborator at a later time.

 ### Server Roles

-The **Server Roles** section, found under the **Settings** tab, shows the roles available on the server for the current database.
+The **Roles** section, found under the **Settings** tab, shows the roles available on the PostgreSQL server of the connected database.

-These roles will be displayed for all databases on the server.
-Also, any changes made to a server role will be reflected in all databases on the server.
+These roles are displayed for all databases on the server, and any changes made to a server role will be reflected across all databases on the server.

 - **Create Roles**: You can create new server-level roles from this section.
 You can configure these roles in two ways:
     1. With login capability and a password, which you can assign to collaborators.
-    2. Without login capability, to be used as a parent role exclusively.
-You cannot assign these roles to collaborators directly.
+    2. Without login capability, to be used exclusively as a parent role to group permissions that can be inherited by other roles.
+You cannot assign these non-login roles to collaborators directly.
 - **Define Child Roles**: PostgreSQL has a mechanism for [Role Membership](https://www.postgresql.org/docs/current/role-membership.html) wherein any role can be "granted" to any other role to form simple hierarchies or complex graph-based inheritance structures.
 For any role you've configured within Mathesar, you can use Mathesar to grant the role to other "child roles".
 - **Drop Roles**: You can drop server-level roles that are no longer needed.
-This action removes the role from the server and all databases where it has been assigned.
-Exercise caution when dropping roles, as it may affect existing permissions and user access across multiple databases.
+This action removes the role from the server, however if the role is configured in Mathesar, it will still be displayed.
+Exercise caution when dropping roles, as it may affect collaborators using the dropped role in Mathesar.

 !!! note
     Server roles, once added, must be configured in Mathesar under the **Role Configuration** section before they can be assigned to collaborators.